Medical Billing and Coding Certifications

 Governing Bodies That Grant Certification

 The American Academy of Professional Coders (AAPC), the American Health Information Management Association (AHIMA), and the Practice Management Institute (PMI) award professional certifications to workers with medical billing and coding certificates.
-Certification programs also accept learners without an academic background in billing or coding.
+Certification programs also accept learners with no academic background in billing or coding.

 AAPC